 This depends a great deal on the student’s ability to handle his or her class load and assignments.
 However, as a general rule, we recommend that most full-time students work no more than ten to fifteen hours per week.
 Any student having difficulty managing the many demands of being a student should speak with his or her advisor, the CSS, or another individual in order to seek help balancing priorities.

 Service learning is a form of experiential education which offers students unpaid career-related field experiences in nonprofit agencies, schools, and governmental organizations.
 Through service learning, students have the opportunity to apply concepts learned in the classroom to real-world programs and projects focusing on public or community service.
-Co-curricular volunteer opportunities are also available for students who wish to participate in community outreach efforts outside of the classroom.
 Service learning and volunteer programs allow students to enhance their personal, professional, and intellectual growth while benefiting the community.